FriendsOfMDT/PSD/Documentation/PowerShell Deployment - IIS Configuration Guide.md

 * [ ] **Download ADK for PE** - download and store the appropriate ADK for PE installer for your environment.
 You can optionally also run the ADK PE Installer in advance and download the actual ADK content in advance.
 * [ ] **Download MDT** - download and store the appropriate MDT installer for your environment.
 * [ ] **Download Windows 10** - download and store an appropriate Windows 10 ISO for your environment.
-    >PRO TIP: You may want to avoid **Evaluation** media
+    >PRO TIP: You may want to avoid the use of **Evaluation** media as it's not been thoroughly tested.
-* [ ] **Network Access Account** - (pre)create a domain or local account that can be used to access the deployment share.
+* [ ] **Network Access Account** - (pre)create a domain or local account that can be used to access the PSD deployment share.
     >PRO TIP: Make sure this account has the least privileges needed.
 At a minimum, read/execute/list for the deployment share.
-This account doesn't need JoinDomain or Logon rights.
+This account does not require JoinDomain or Logon rights.
-* [ ] **Create Deployment Share Location** - The Hydration script expects a target share folder to already be created.
+* [ ] **Create Deployment Share Location** - The Hydration script expects a target share folder to already have been created.
-* [ ] **Run the PSD Hydration script** - The Hydration script will run mostly silent by default, but will require some info and iteration by a user.
-The Hydration script generates a log in the same directory it was run from.
+* [ ] **Run the PSD Hydration script** - The PSD Hydration script will run mostly silent by default, but will require some info and input to complete.
+The PSD Hydration script generates a log in the same directory it was run from.
-    >PRO TIP: Run the PSD hydration script from an Elevated PowerShell prompt with the -verbose flag for maximum visibility.
+    >PRO TIP: Run the PSD hydration script from an elevated PowerShell prompt with the **-verbose** option for maximum visibility.

 ## Post Hydration Tasks
-You'll still need to do some things after hydration is finished.
+You'll still need to do some things after PSD hydration is finished:
 - Configure Firewall ports
 - Configure certificates
 - Customize wallpaper(s)
 - Customize Bootstrap.ini
 - Customize CustomSettings.ini
 - (Optional) Edit your task sequence
-- Add hardware drivers
+- Add your hardware drivers
-- Add applications
+- Add your applications
-- etc and more
+- etc (and more)